IDIAMath/idiamath.github.io/docs/question-match-plot part 2.md

 | *The above image shows which values the teacher may choose to change* |

 #### Max error
-The max error is how far away the point can be from the actual local min local max value and still be correct.
+The max error is how far away the point can be from the actual local min or local max value and stil be considered correct on evaluation.

 ## Quesion code